 An ACLU senior staff attorney says that while McDonald’s refuses to take responsibility for sexual harassment experienced by staff, the new lawsuits are a way not only to seek relief for workplace harassment victims but to encourage shareholders to hold McDonald’s management to account.

 Do you think were harassed at work or by a co-worker at a McDonald’s or another establishment?
-Visit our workplace harassment FAQ page for more information.
+Visit our workplace harassment FAQ page and our cornerstone page, How Do I Sue McDonalds for Sexual Harassment for more information.
 Ready to see if you have a case?
 Contact us online or by phone at 877.858.8018.
 All inquiries are protected by the attorney-client privilege and kept CONFIDENTIAL.
 (There is never a fee for a consultation.)